-This page is mostly a quick introduction to basic battery principles and how they are used in electronics and energy storage to supply portable/backup power.
+This page is mostly a quick introduction to basic battery principles and how they are applied in electronics.
+Such as energy storage for portable/backup power.

-Batteries and their circuits/systems become more dangerous as they get larger and/or can provide more power.
-Always consult with experts that specialize in building the same type of systems you are interested in building and follow their safety precautions.
+Warning: Batteries and their circuits/systems become more dangerous as they get larger and/or can provide more power.
+Always consult with experts that specialize in building the same type of systems you are interested in building.
+Follow their safety precautions.

 I love this book!
 As an Amazon associate/affiliate, I earn from qualifying purchases.

-Keep in mind that there are lots premade battery systems that you can buy.
-It’s still good to know this material though to help know which system to select, or to build/modify a system that better meets your needs.
+Keep in mind that there are lots of premade battery systems that you can buy.
+But it is still a good idea to learn how they work.
+Doing so will help know you select a system or better build/modify a system that meets your needs.